Kodotautas/Data-Engineering/4_Lithuania_statistics/README.md

 # This project is about creating Lithuania market statistics pipeline with GCP Dataflow.

 # About pipeline:
-- parse all valid ids for data from Lithuania Statistics department
+- parse all valid ID's for data from Lithuania Statistics department
-- filter out which are not updatable any more and leave later than 2022-01-01
+- filter out which are not updatable any more
-- from Lithuania Statistics via API download all data
+- from Lithuania Statistics via API download all data which we need
-- stores .xml files in GCS Buckets by data group for futher use cases
+- stores .xml files in GCS Buckets by data group subfolders for futher use cases
 - final Dataflow pipeline updates once per month only newly updated LT statistics

 # API source / info: